paulrosen/abcjs/README.md

 If you already have ABC notation on your page and don't want to modify the page more than you have to, then you can use `abcjs-plugin`, which will render all ABC that it finds on the page on page load, simply by including one line: the line to include the script.
 Another use of this is if you have a comment section on a blog, then you can allow users to post ABC tunes and they will appear as sheet music automatically.

 If you are looking at someone else's website and see ABC on the page and want to see what it looks like in standard notation, you can install the greasemonkey script in FireFox or Chrome and it will render the ABC for you.

+## MIDI considerations

+**NOTE: The mechanism for generating MIDI has changed.
+You can create a download link for MIDI without extra preparation, but if you'd like to have MIDI controls for listening inline, then see [MIDI Setup](/midi.md)

 ## Downloads: